mooncakeSG/The-Poetry-Network/README.md

-# The Poetry Network
+# Poetry Network

-> ⚠️ **Work in Progress** ⚠️
->
-> This project is currently under active development.
-Features and functionality may change as we continue to build and improve the platform.

-## Overview

-The Poetry Network is a collaborative platform for poets and writers to share their work, participate in workshops, and receive feedback from the community.
-It's built with Next.js, TypeScript, and Prisma, providing a modern and responsive web application.
+A modern web application for poets and writers to share, collaborate, and improve their craft.

-## Features (In Development)
+## Features

-- 🔐 User Authentication
-- 📝 Draft System
-- 📚 Workshop Management
+### AI-Powered Writing Tools

+The application includes a suite of AI-powered tools to enhance the writing experience:

+1. **Writing Assistant**
+   - Get instant feedback on your writing
+   - Receive suggestions for improvements
+   - Check grammar and style issues
+   - Enhance your writing quality

+2. **Content Generator**
-- 💬 Comments and Feedback
+   - Generate poems and short stories from prompts
-- 🔍 Search Functionality
-- 🏷️ Tag System
-- 📱 Responsive Design

-## Tech Stack

-- **Frontend**: Next.js 14, TypeScript, Tailwind CSS
-- **Backend**: Next.js API Routes
-- **Database**: PostgreSQL with Prisma ORM
+   - Get AI-generated content with metadata
-- **Authentication**: NextAuth.js
-- **Testing**: Jest
+   - Analyze generated content for themes and emotions
+   - Customize content type and style

+3. **Sentiment Analysis**
+   - Analyze the emotional tone of your writing
+   - Detect underlying themes and topics
+   - Get detailed emotion breakdowns
+   - Understand how your writing might be perceived

+### Privacy Features

+- Granular privacy controls for profiles and content
+- Customizable visibility settings
+- Interaction permissions management
+- Private information filtering

 ## Getting Started